Graph and wreath products of cellular automata: -cancellation and unique visits

 Let $i \in \Z$ be the leftmost x-coordinate that appears in the support of $f$.
 There is a configuration in the Ledrappier subshift such that on the $i$th column, there is exactly one occurrence of $0$, and we can align it with one of the elements in the support of $f$ to obtain a configuration $x$.
 There is also a configuration $y \in X$ satisfying $y_{(i-1,j)} = 1$ for all $j \in \Z$, and any such configuration satisfies $y_{(i+k,j)} = 0$ for all $k \geq 0, j \in \Z$.
-Clearly the number of times $C$ is entered by $x$ and $x+y$ in the support of $f$ differs by exactly one, so one of these numbers is odd, and this configuration proves $\Z_2$ithfulness. \qee \end{example}
+Clearly the number of times $C$ is entered by $x$ and $x+y$ in the support of $f$ differs by exactly one, so one of these numbers is odd, and this configuration proves non-$\Z_2$-cancellation. \qee \end{example}

-Most of our examples of $A$ithful actions, in particular all our cellular automata actions, come from the following stronger property.\footnote{It is possible that also the Ledrappier subshift has this property, but we have no proof.}
+Most of our examples of actions with non-$A$-cancellation, in particular all our cellular automata actions, come from the following stronger property.\footnote{It is possible that also the Ledrappier subshift has this property, but we have no proof.}